Quilting Services

 How does it work?

-Step 1: Prepare your quilt top
+Step 1: Prepare your quilt top.

-Step 2 : Submit the form
+Step 2 : Fill out the booking form.

-Step 4 : Enjoy your quilt
+Step 4 : Enjoy your finished quilt.

 I keep a wide variety in stock of queen size Quilters Dream batting.
-If you are interested, I can special order any of the Quilters Dream battings in any size or kind if needed.
+I can also special order any of the Quilters Dream battings in any size or kind if needed.
+Batting is a separate charge and is NOT included in the quilting square inch price.

 -